 The Wood Badge is more than just mechanical coursework.
 Wood Badge is the embodiment of the Scouting spirit.
 Like many intense training experiences, it has always relied on a busy schedule forcing the participants to work together, to organize and to develop an enthusiasm and team spirit to accomplish the tasks and challenges placed before them.

-Carried out in context of Scouting ideals and service to young people, the course brings out a deep dedication and spirit of brotherhood and fellowship in most participants.
+Carried out in context of Scouting ideals and service to young people, the course brings out a sincere dedication and spirit of fellowship in most participants.
 Wood Badge is designed to give Scouters the tools they need to provide the highest quality Scouting experience for the youth in their units.
 It is based on contemporary leadership and team building concepts, and is designed for Cub Scout, Boy Scout, Varsity Scout, and Venturing leaders, as well as District and Council leaders.

 Wood Badge Reunion

 To coincide with the 70th Anniversary of Wood Badge, there will be a reunion March 9 - 10 for all Wood Badge participants.
 This evening will be an informal gathering with games, dinner and option to stay overnight.
 You can register for the reunion through our calendar.

 On October 19th, 2018, the Cornhusker Council is holding the Wood Badge Alumni Banquet to honor all those Scouters who have completed Wood Badge Training and to raise some funds for Wood Badge participants of the future.

 View the event on our calendar for more details and save the date for the banquet.
 We hope to see many of our alumni!